Solo Exhibition ‘Transient Landscapes’ A Retrospective from Friday 16th April – 24th April 2021 –

 Textural surfaces are juxtaposed with smooth planes and glazes on each canvas.
 Read more –>

-Lorna Wilson has lived and worked in England for most of her life.
-She first studied Fine Art painting at Kingston University in Surrey where she obtained a 1st class BA (Hons) degree.
-Wilson then went on to study Fine Art at postgraduate level at the Royal Academy Schools in London under the tutorship of Norman Adams RA and Jennifer Durrant RA, graduating in 1992.
+Wilson first studied Fine Art painting at Kingston University in Surrey where she obtained a 1st class BA (Hons) degree.
+Wilson then went on to study Fine Art at postgraduate level at the Royal Academy Schools in London under the tutorship of Norman Adams RA, Roderic Bowers RA, Anthony Eyton RA and Jennifer Durrant RA, graduating in 1992.

-Lorna Wilson continues to exhibit her work both nationally and internationally.
-Her work is represented in numerous public, private and corporate collections around the world and has been used on the cover of a number of high profile publications.
+Wilson has exhibited extensively both at home and abroad, in cities such as Paris, Copenhagen and New York.
+Wilson continues to exhibit her work both nationally and internationally.
+Her work is represented in numerous public, private and corporate collections around the world and has been used on the covers of a number of high profile publications.

 See also a selection of Limited Edition Prints by Lorna Wilson here.